 The most important things to remember when making a forklift accident compensation claim

-- You can claim whether you were driving or injured by a driver
+- You can claim compensation whether you were driving or injured by a driver

-- You generally have three years to make a claim
+- You generally have three years from the date of the accident to make a claim

 - You will need medical records as supporting evidence